proseltd/Telepathy-Community/README.md

 On first use, Telepathy will ask for your Telegram API details (obtained from my.telegram.org).
 Once those are set up, it will prompt you to enter your phone number again and then send an authorization code to your Telegram account.
 If you have two-factor authentication enabled, you'll be asked to input your Telegram password.

 OPTIONAL: Installing cryptg ($ pip3 install cryptg) may improve Telepathy's speed.
-The package hands decryption by Python over to C, making media downloads in particular quicker and more efficient.
+The package hand decryption by Python over to C, making media downloads in particular quicker and more efficient.

 ## Usage: